wogsland/intro-to-ps/README.md

 ## 2. Install PureScript

 You should install the PureScript compiler and command-line tools.
+(Not sure how to get around `-g` here)

 ```
 npm install -g purescript